piotrmarcinkowski/raspberry-pi-brewery-controller/README.md

 The final controller was built using commonly available electronic parts.
 Refer to this pic to see consecutive development stages up until deployment in the real brewery.

+There is an Android client application available for this controller at https://bitbucket.org/pmarcinkowski/brewery-controller-client

 ![Assembly scheme](docs/other/hardware.jpg)